qualisys/Real-Time-Protocol-Documentation/client/index.md

 13       | Analog Single          | Analog data from available analog devices.
 Only one sample per channel and camera frame.
 The latest sample is used if more than one sample is available.
 14       | Image                  | Image frame from a specific camera.
 Image size and format is set with the XML settings, see [Image settings](#image-settings).
 15       | Force Single           | Force data from available force plates.
 Only one sample per plate and camera frame.
 The latest sample is used if more than one sample is available.
+16       | Gaze Vector            | Gaze vector data defined by a unit vector and position.
+17       | Timecode               | IRIG or SMPTE timecode

 #### 2D and 2D linearized component